iarsystems/iar-vsc-debug/README.md

 # IAR C-SPY Debugger

 Use IAR System's C-SPY Debugger to debug embedded programs using Visual Studio Code, with support for a wide range of embedded devices and debug probes.
 This extension can be used with IAR Embedded Workbench (.ewp) projects, or with other build systems such as CMake.
-An IAR Embedded Workbench installation for Arm or RISC-V is required to use this extension.
+An IAR Embedded Workbench installation using IDE version 8 or newer is required to use this extension.
+See [Comapibility](#compatibility) table below for detailed information.

 ![](https://github.com/IARSystems/iar-vsc-debug/blob/master/md-images/debug-session.png)